// LIVE MARKET DATA

 Guidance

 A company's own forecast for the next quarter or year.
-When EA lowers guidance due to a game delay, the stock often falls more than any single bad result — because it changes future expectations.
+When EA lowers guidance due to a game delay, the stock often falls more than any single bad result.

 Console Cycle